monome/docs/norns/play.md

 ### rec

-This all sounds rather lovely -- perhaps you'd like to record it?
+This all sounds pretty nice -- perhaps you'd like to record it?

 On the tape screen, press **K2** to switch between the PLAY and REC lanes.